tonyputi/runitonce/README.md

 ## Build documentation

+## Known issue

+- show someting when empty data on tables
+- delete inside detail page is not redirect back to index
+- notification system for some operations
+- when deleting from page different than 1 we are render back the page 1 anyways
 - profile page should work also for other users
-- notification system for some operations
+- user show is missed for user admin
+- remove npm from docker file
+- export postman collection
+- laravel dusk test are missed